Perfectly moist and soft sour cream cake filled with fresh strawberries. Then topped with a sweet lemon glaze to make the ultimate summer cake recipe!

 - Beating the eggs.
 Beat in the eggs individually, one at a time.
 Sometimes when you add multiple eggs in at once, they only really mix with each other instead of getting evenly mixed into the butter and sugar mixture.
 By adding them one at a time, each egg will get emulsified into the butter.

 - Fresh lemon.
 Don’t even think about using bottled lemon juice!
 Make sure to use FRESH lemon juice and zest for the absolute best flavor.
+Check out these tips for how to zest a lemon.

 - Flour the strawberries.
 Before folding in the fresh strawberries, mix them together with 1/4 cup of flour.
 This will keep them from sinking to the bottom of the pan.
 Once they’re mixed, gently fold them into the batter with a spatula.